henry2004y/KeyNotes/contents/single.md

 Particles gain energy when their drift induced by the curvature of the magnetic field lines is aligned with the reconnection electric field, which is a form of Fermi heating.
 Fermi acceleration may resolve two major challenges for heating models.
 First, it may operate over large volumes in the presence of many magnetic islands or plasmoids, which may be sampled by electrons in the presence of 3D ergodic field lines.
 There are several space observations of energetic electrons near magnetic islands or plasmoids.
-Second, the Fermi process naturally generates power laws because a particle undergoing Fermi acceleration gains energy at a rate proportional to its energy, $\delta{\cal E}\propto {\cal E}$.
+Second, the Fermi process naturally generates power laws because a particle undergoing Fermi acceleration gains energy at a rate proportional to its energy, $\delta\mathcal{E}\propto \mathcal{E}$.
 In the non-relativistic limit, adiabatic particle  energization by Fermi acceleration along with the other heating mechanisms for magnetized particles leads to a Parker-like transport equation for the distribution $f(v_\parallel, v_\perp)$ of particles within a magnetic flux tube including time-varying plasma density $n$ and magnetic field $\mathbf{B}$:

 $$
 \frac{\partial f}{\partial t} + \frac{\dot{B}}{B}v_\perp^2\frac{\partial f}{\partial v_\perp^2} + \left( \frac{\dot{n}}{n} - \frac{\dot{B}}{B} \right)v_\parallel\frac{\partial f}{\partial v_\parallel} = \frac{D\{ f \}}{\tau_\text{diff}} - \frac{f}{\tau_\text{esc}} + \frac{f_\text{inj}}{\tau_\text{inj}}